| Verb |

 |

-continuous and may be used in present perfect progressive:
+may be used with present perfect progressive:

 |